andrewpapa/andrewpapa.github.io/index.md

 patterns from high-dimensional multi-omics datasets (bulk and single-cell), with the overarching goal of gaining a deeper understanding of the gene-regulatory mechanisms driving cellular-state transitions.
-The current biological focus of my work lies in the field of very early eye development, where I collaborate closely with wet-lab scientists to unpick the crucial molecular events required to establish the earliest ocular structures in mammals.
+During my time as an XDF, the biological focus of my work lay in the field of very early eye development, where I collaborated closely with wet-lab scientists to unpick the crucial molecular events required to establish the earliest ocular structures in mammals.
+I am now excited to apply the expertise and knowledge gained during my years in Edinburgh to tackle fundamental questions in cancer!
 <!---
 This work has the potential to inform genetic diagnoses of paediatric eye-malformations, in particular through the identification of non-coding causal variations.